selverob/dawn/README.txt

 Major differences include:
 - Algebraic syntax (x := x - 1, x := x + 1) instead of inc(x), dec(x)
 - '/' operator instead of 'div'
+- readln functions returns a value instead of taking a variable name
 - Line comments implemented with the # delimiter
 - Stricter syntax around loop block termination
 - write() function not implemented (not required by spec, only used in one